 This action enables small clearances to be maintained on the thrust axis in both the cold and hot conditions, giving quieter running.

-This types of pistons are made from both steel and aluminium.
+These types of pistons are made from both steel and aluminum.
 An interesting example of the bi-metal construction is the Flower design, as shown in the figure.
 It consists of a steel skirt and pin basses.

 It will be seen that the steel skirt while functionally a part of the piston. will have to a considerable being very small and so permitting small clearances to be used.

 Specialloid production covers a wide range of pistons for zero, automobile petrol engines, and diesel engines as used for commercial vehicles, industrial stationery, rail traction, marine main propulsion, and auxiliary purposes.